 - 1. Create an environmental management plan

-- Complete the hiking and biking trail segments 2.
+- 2. Complete the hiking and biking trail segments

-- Conserve natural areas 3.
+- 3. Conserve natural areas

-- Improve access to parks and preserves 4.
+- 4. Improve access to parks and preserves

-- Create a comprehensive branding, wayfinding, and signage system 5.
+- 5. Create a comprehensive branding, wayfinding, and signage system

-aced around town by the Steering Comm members and the project team.
-This promotional period wa started three weeks prior to the meeting, and included severa email and social media blasts.
+The meeting was cross-promoted via email, Facebook and fliers placed around town by the Steering Committee members and the project team.
+This promotional period was started three weeks prior to the meeting, and included several email and social media blasts.
 The Esopus Business Alliance also included the meeting in their newsletter.